xAn-x/Machine-Learning-Algorithms-Implementations/README.md

 ## Who Is This Repository For?

-This repository is primarily for [Your Name], who maintains it.
+This repository is primarily for me, who maintains it.
 It serves as a personal learning journey to gain a profound understanding of machine learning algorithms through hands-on implementation.